 Beneficiary Designation Gifts

-A beneficiary designation gift is a simple and affordable way to make a gift to support Foundation for Physical Therapy.
+A beneficiary designation gift is a simple and affordable way to make a gift to support Foundation for Physical Therapy Research.
 You can designate us as a beneficiary of a retirement, investment or bank account or your life insurance policy.

 Benefits of a beneficiary designation gift